Theft of Service Texas Contractor Regulations A Must-Know for Contractors

 As a new contractor, you must be aware that your actions, as well as those of your clients, can lead to legal issues if payments are not handled correctly.
 For homeowners, it’s important to understand how this law protects you from dishonest contractors who may not complete work as agreed.

-Legal Framework for Contractors
+Legal Framework for General Contractors

+There are several types of risks can occur include cost overruns, delays, and liabilities related to safety or contract breaches.
 Under Texas law, theft of service can occur in several ways:

 • Deception: A contractor or client secures services by lying or creating a false impression.